TheArtificial/theartificial.nl/source/blog/2017/05-31-giving-up.html.md

 It’s a common interview question to ask: _What’s your biggest weakness?_ Hands down, mine is that I’m terrible at giving up on people.
 More than once, I've spent months investing more than I could afford while ignoring my own exhaustion because I needed to prove that I could teach anyone to be an Artificial designer.

 And in the end, the decision to give up one someone is always one that I obsess over.
 When faced with a team member who just isn't working, I can't go an hour without bringing it up and I am constantly distracted by the weight of it.
 But once the decision is made, it all seems so obvious, and I don’t know how I didn’t see it sooner.
-It’s clear now that creating a safe and challenging environment at The Artificial means staying focused on the overall composition rather than obsessing over a single element that just doesn’t fit.
+It’s clear now that creating a safe and challenging environment at The Artificial means staying focused on the overall composition rather than obsessing over any single element that just doesn’t fit.